jax-ml/jax/jax/experimental/jax2tf/README.md

 This package provides experimental support for interoperation between JAX and TensorFlow.
 There are two interoperation directions:

-(a) `jax2tf.convert`: using JAX functions in a TensorFlow context, e.g., for eager or graph execution, or for saving as a SavedModel, and (b) `call_tf`: using TensorFlow functions in a JAX context, e.g., to use a TensorFlow library or a SavedModel.
+- `jax2tf.convert`: using JAX functions in a TensorFlow context, e.g., for eager or graph execution, or for saving as a SavedModel; and
+- `call_tf`: using TensorFlow  functions in a JAX context, e.g., to use a TensorFlow library or a SavedModel.

 The `jax2tf.convert` mechanism can wrap a function written in JAX, possibly including JAX transformations, and turn it into